Elaheh-sh97/Store-App/README.md

 # AwesomeProject
 # Elikala

 AwesomeProject, branded as Elikala, is a small app designed for convenient shopping.
-It fetches items from an API and provides a user-friendly interface for browsing and viewing item details
+It fetches items from an API and provides a user-friendly interface for browsing and viewing item details.

 ## Features